uilab-kaist/cs774-ethics-fall-2020/README.md

 - n in-class discussion (see schedule)
 - Organize a group of 3~4 people, and have time to present what you read and discuss
-- **If you actively and honestly participate in every discussion you will get at least B**
+- (All/Half) of groups present your discussion result to the peers at the end of class

 ### Team Projects